Kate McIlroy

 She is the national women's record holder for the 3000 metre steeplechase with a time of 9:32.54 set in Heusden, Belgium during 2006.

 McIlroy converted to track in a bid to compete at the 2008 Beijing Olympics, but sustained a leg injury and was unable recover in time.

 She started competing in triathlons at the end of 2008.
 In 2012, she was selected to compete at the 2012 Summer Olympics in the triathlon, where she finished in 10th place.

+In 2019 and 2021 McIlroy won the New Zealand national championships cyclo-cross.